Social Learning under Platform Influence: Consensus and Persistent Disagreement: Theoretical Analysis

 Lastly, as we mentioned above, the amount of polarization in a persistent disagreement equilibrium depends only on the platform's influence and the agents' influence and not on the initial opinions (as long as they generate a persistent disagreement equilibrium).
 Therefore, if the initial opinion polarization is lower than the persistent disagreement polarization, the final polarization is necessarily higher than the initial polarization, whereas if the initial opinion polarization is higher than the persistent disagreement polarization, the final polarization is lower than the initial polarization.
 The next proposition shows that a stronger statement is true: \textit{polarization is monotonic}.
 If the initial polarization is lower than the persistent disagreement polarization, polarization is always increasing, whereas if the initial polarization is higher than the persistent disagreement polarization, polarization is always decreasing.
-Under the conditions of Theorem \ref{Thm:Main}, a similar version of this insight also generalizes to the stochastic block model with two blocks because we show that the left (right) agents' trajectories in this model are close to the left (right) agent's trajectory in the two-agent system (see Corollary \ref{Cor:polarization} for a precise statement).
+Under the conditions of Theorem \ref{Thm:Main}, a similar version of this insight also generalizes to the stochastic block model (see Corollary \ref{Cor:polarization} for a precise statement).

 \begin{proposition} Consider a two-agent system $(a,b,\boldsymbol{x}(0))$ that satisfies the PD condition.
 If $|x_1(0)-x_2(0)| < 2b/(2a+b)$ then the polarization $|x_1(t)-x_2(t)|$ is increasing in $t$.
 If $|x_1(0)-x_2(0)| > 2b/(2a+b)$ then the polarization $|x_1(t)-x_2(t)|$ is decreasing in $t$. \end{proposition}